-The Anti-Defamation League (ADL) Glass Leadership Institute was founded in 1998 to energize a new generation of committed activists to dedicate themselves to ADL’s vital mission.
-The Southeast Region, along with more than 20 other ADL regions, offer the program annually, creating a nation-wide network of young, dynamic leadership.
+The ADL Leadership Institute was founded in 1999 to energize a new generation of committed activists to dedicate themselves to ADL’s vital mission.
+The Southeast Regional office was one of the first to offer the Institute, which is now active in 24 other regions, creating a nation-wide network of young, dynamic leadership.

-The goal of the Glass Leadership Institute (GLI) is to provide broad exposure to ADL’s programs and resources and to create a cadre of young professionals who will take on regional and national leadership positions within the League.
-Participants gain first-hand exposure to ADL’s activities and interests including:
+The goal of the program is to provide a broad exposure to the Anti-Defamation League’s programs and resources and create a cadre of adults who will take on regional and national leadership positions in the ADL.
+Participants gain first-hand exposure to ADL’s activities and resources on the following:

 What We Do

-The Glass Leadership Institute addresses front-page issues on the ADL agenda.
-Top experts, including senior ADL professionals, lead in-depth discussions with participants.
-The Glass program is highlighted by attendance at the Shana Amy Glass National Leadership Conference (NLC) in Washington, D.C., where participants engage in high-level briefings with top government officials and decision makers.
-GLI leaders also take part in advocacy meetings with elected officials on Capitol Hill.
+The Leadership Institute addresses front-page topics on the ADL agenda.
+Top experts are brought in for in-depth discussions with participants.
+The group meets monthly and the program is highlighted by attendance at the Shana Amy Glass National Leadership Conference in Washington D.C.
+Leadership Institute participants engage in high-level briefings with top government officials and decision-makers.
+The participants also take part in advocacy on Capitol Hill with elected officials.

 Know an amazing young leader?
 Nominate them to be in our next class!

 Nominations for the 2014-2015 Glass Leadership Institute are now open.
 Click here to download and complete nomination form!